MKaczkow/go_concepts/monkey/README.md

 * `REPL` - `Read-Eval-Print Loop`
 * sometimes - 'console', 'interactive mode', etc.

+### built-in functions
+* design choice - should they be evalueated in top-level environment or in their own environment? (`object.Environment`)

 ### compiler
 * goal is turning `source code` into `bytecode` and then use VM to execute it